RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

 Dynflow is the workflow management system and task orchestrator which is built as a plugin inside Foreman and is used to execute the different tasks of Satellite in an out-of-order execution manner.
 Under the conditions when there are a lot of clients checking in on Satellite and running a number of tasks, the Dynflow can take some help from an added tuning specifying how many executors can it launch.

-The following configuration snippet provides more information about the tunings involved related to Dynflow: https://satellite.example.com/foreman_tasks/sidekiq

 PostgreSQL Tuning
 =================